NVIDIA/MatX/README.md

 ## Documentation
 Documentation for MatX can be built locally as shown above with the `DBUILD_DOCS=ON` cmake flag.
 A hosting site for documentation is coming soon.
+We are currently using semantic versioning and reserve the right to introduce breaking API changes on major releases.

 ### Supported Data Types
 MatX supports all types that use standard C++ operators for math (+, -, etc).
 Unit tests are run against all common types shown below.